Samnieng1/front-end-darkmode/README.md

 # React + Vite
+# Features
+1.Dark/Light Mode button
+2.Text colour of hero section: black if in light mode, blue if in dark mode

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.